 Gel nail polish is not a new phenomenon.
 In fact, women everywhere have been taking a seat in the salon chair and baking on polish under UV lights for years now.
 However a new breed of high street buys are now taking on nail bars at their own game.

-Of course, as with all things beauty (including self-tan), preparation is key.
+These days its possible to DIY with everything from foolproof gel kits to hybrid polishes that deliver the same glossy look without UV, time-consuming removal and an expensive in-salon pricetag.
+Of course, as with all things beauty, preparation is key.
 If you want a home manicure that goes the distance you will need to ensure you have a clean and tidy nail plate.
-Here's how to prime your nail plate at home...
+Here’s how to prime your nail plate at home…